Micronesia - Things to Do in Micronesia

 Travel Tips

-Cultural Respect: Always ask permission before photographing people, especially on Yap where traditional customs remain strong.
-Remove shoes when entering homes, dress modestly covering shoulders and knees, and avoid pointing with your index finger—use an open hand gesture instead.
+Cultural Respect: Always ask permission before photographing people or entering villages.
+Remove shoes when entering homes and cover shoulders/knees in public areas.
+Avoid pointing with your finger—use an open hand gesture instead.

-Food Safety: Stick to well-cooked meals and bottled water.
-Local seafood is generally safe when properly prepared and served hot.
-Try traditional dishes like breadfruit, taro, and fresh coconut, but avoid raw fish unless from reputable establishments.
-Bring probiotics and basic stomach medications.
+Food Safety: Stick to bottled water and avoid ice in remote areas.
+Fresh seafood and local fruits are generally safe.
+Try traditional dishes like breadfruit, taro, and fresh coconut water, but avoid raw fish unless at reputable establishments.

 When to Visit